kalanakt/All-Url-Uploader/README.md

 <h3>Thanks To</h3>

-<p>This Bot is developed by using many github open source projects. credit goes to first devs</p>
+<p>This Bot is developed by using many github open source projects.</p>
+<p>Special Thanks to people who star to this repo and contributed to this project</p>

 <h3>License</h3>